notryanb/cookbook/README.md

 Incrementing the version of a Rust crate.
 The following command runs `ls` afterwards to illustrate `Cargo_new.toml` has been created.
+If you omit the optional arguments from `inc`, the patch number will be incremented.
+Use `help inc` to get more information.

 `open Cargo.toml | inc package.version | save Cargo_new.toml | ls`